Samantha-Ruth/photo-port/README.md

 ## Description

-This project's goal was to create a professional photographer's portfolio using React, the create-react-app package, the react testing library, and run gests using the Jest-Dom.
+This project's goal was to create a professional photographer's portfolio using React, the create-react-app package, the react testing library, and run tests using the Jest-Dom.

 When the user visits the page, the application will render sample photography from the artist.
 The user is presented with a navigation bar.